ShiinaHiiragi/seraph/README.md

     **OPEN `.env` AND ADD FOLLOWING CONFIGURATION:**

-    - development with react on 80 and express on 8000:
+    - development (`npm run dev`) with react on 80 and express on 8000:

         ```shell
         REACT_APP_PROTOCOL=http